franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 }
 ```

 Now when going to [http://localhost:8080/](http://localhost:8080/), you won't see the Whitelabel Error Page.
-Instead you'll find a json:
+Instead, you'll find a json:

 ![Screenshot2024-10-02130952](/uploads/2024-10-02-pollitos-opinion-on-spring-boot-development-2/Screenshot2024-10-02130952.png)